 GIRAFFE is equipped with one 2k x 4k EEV CCD (15 micron pixels), with a scale of 0.3 arcsec/pixel in MEDUSA, IFUs and ARGUS direct mode, and a scale of 0.15 arcsec/pixel in the enlarged ARGUS mode.
 GIRAFFE is operated with 39 fixed setups (31 high resolution + 8 low resolution modes).

 - UVES is the high resolution spectrograph at UT2 of the VLT.
 It was designed to work in long slit mode but it has been possible to add a fibre mode (6 to 8 fibres, depending on setup and/or mode) fed by the FLAMES positioner to its Red Arm only.
-Only the three standard UVES Red setups are offered, with central wavelength of 520, 580 and 860 nm respectively (see the manual for details).
+Only the three standard UVES Red setups are offered, with central wavelength of 520 (6 fibres=1+5 only), 580 and 860 nm respectively (see the manual for details).
+The spectra are not flux calibrated.

 The standard readout mode of FLAMES-UVES is 225 kHz (unbinned) which ensures low readout noise.
 As of P76 a high-speed readout mode (625 kHz, unbinned, low gain) with increased readout noise but less overheads is offered in visitor mode only.